jon-jacky/Piety/doc/analogies.md

 A task can include several *jobs*.
 More details [here](../piety/README.md).

+- **background task**: a task whose handlers are invoked by a periodic timer.

 - **concurrency**: In Piety, when two or more tasks that handle different kinds of events are loaded into the system, each kind of event might invoke a handler from a different task.
 In this way,